The Department of Neonatology, KK Women's and Children's Hospital (KKH) shares what to expect from your baby in the first six months.

 While all babies share the same development milestones, each baby will have their own growth and development pace because of various hereditary and environmental factors.
 Don’t worry if your baby seems a bit slower.
 Remember: genius scientist Einstein was regarded as a very dull student during his earlier days.

-Associate Professor Victor Samuel Rajadurai, Head and Senior Consultant,
+Clinical Professor Victor Samuel Rajadurai, Emeritus Consultant,

 Department of Neonatology,